 I don’t have time for this

-If the pandemic has taught us anything it’s that nature doesn’t wait.
+If a global pandemic has taught us anything it’s that nature doesn’t wait.

 Leaders and decision makers across sectors have faced arguably the most testing time of their career...including chief audit executives.
 It’s also been a time of great learning, particularly in terms of managing risk, implementing change and motivating employees.
 Now is the time for internal audit to build on this and continue the momentum on advising on organisational resilience, to provide assurance that it is fit for the future.